tcorbettclark/website-src/content/pages/_maintaining_my_website.md

 * Html-tidy of all output to both validate and keep everything tidy.
 * Hot reloading localhost server, which rebuilds on change before signalling to browser(s) to reload.

+TODO: explain webmanifest file, especially for favicons

 ## Colour and styling

 TODO

+Simple "tcc" Favicon generated using https://favicon.io/favicon-generator/, using the same primary colour as configured in Bulma.

 ## Build process